aposhiana/math5610/software_manual/luSolve.md

 **Output:** A vector of doubles of dimensionality n x 1 representing the solution to the linear system.

-**Usage/Example:** The example below shows creating and printing a random 20 x 2 coefficient matrix and a correponding 20-dimensional b vector.
-The routine then is used to compute the approximate solution and the result is printed.
+**Usage/Example:** The example below shows creating and printing a random diagonally dominant matrix and a corresponding b vector to form a system of equations.
+The matrix is then factorized into L and U using the `lu` routine.
+The L and U matrices together with the b vector are then passed to `luSolve` which finds the solution to the linear system of equations.
+The solution is then printed.

 ```
 std::cout << "Diagonally dominant coefficient matrix  A_4 to be factorized: " << std::endl;